Ocean acidification: Impacts on the economy and societies

 The increase of ocean acidity decelerates the rate of calcification in salt water, leading to smaller and slower growing coral reefs which supports approximately 25% of marine life.
 Impacts are far-reaching from fisheries and coastal environments down to the deepest depths of the ocean.
-The increase in ocean acidity in not only killing the coral, but also the wildly diverse population of marine inhabitants which coral reefs support.
+The increase in ocean acidity is not only killing the coral, but also the wildly diverse population of marine inhabitants which coral reefs support.

 Fishing and tourism industry

 The threat of acidification includes a decline in commercial fisheries and the coast-based tourism industry.
 Several ocean goods and services are likely to be undermined by future ocean acidification potentially affecting the livelihoods of some 400 to 800 million people, depending upon the greenhouse gas emission scenario.

-Some 1 billion people are wholly or partially dependent on the fishing, tourism, and coastal management services provided by coral reefs.
+Some 1 billion people are completely or partially dependent on the fishing, tourism, and coastal management services provided by coral reefs.
 Ongoing acidification of the oceans may therefore threaten future food chains linked with the oceans.